Peruks/Peruks-Peruks/README.md

 ## 👨‍🎓 About Me

-- 🔭 Transitioning from long-term TNPSC preparation to **Data Science & AI**
+- Transitioning into **Data Science & AI**
-- 🧠 Strong base in **maths, logic, and problem-solving**
+- Strong foundation in **maths, logic, and structured problem-solving**
+- Hands-on experience as a **Network Operations Engineer at UST Global**
+  working in a telecom environment
+- Exposure to the **Web3 ecosystem**, including basic validator node setup
-- 📌 Currently focusing on **Python, SQL, Data Analysis, and ML fundamentals**
+- Currently focusing on **Python, SQL, and data analysis**
-- 🎯 Building small, consistent projects to strengthen practical skills
+- Building practical, consistent projects to strengthen real-world skills
-- 🎤 Improving **communication & interview confidence** along with technical skills